 - Do not put anything on the top of the concentrator.

 - Do not place it too close to the wall.

 Pure oxygen can be hazardous since it is highly flammable, especially in oxygen tanks as the air is pressurized.
 Every year, it is estimated that around 70 people are killed due to oxygen fires.
 These accidents are not related to equipment issues, but rather a person being negligent that results in a harmful accident.

 Oxygen Needs to be Used as Medication in a Balanced Way

 We often think of pure oxygen like air, which it is not.
 Pure oxygen is much more beneficial for treating respiratory illnesses.
 Pure oxygen is medicine and should be used as such.
 Using oxygen on a regular basis requires responsibility and care.
 Too much pure oxygen can be harmful and make you sick.
 That is why it is important to follow the oxygen therapy recommendations of your doctor.
 Pressure settings and frequency of use are critical guidelines to help manage a respiratory illness without causing accidental harm.

 If you are prescribed oxygen therapy by your doctor to treat a respiratory illness, you have options in the type of equipment you wish to use.
 Know the facts and make the best choice between oxygen concentrators and oxygen tanks.
-Which ever type of equipment you select be sure to follow all safety guidelines to prevent an accident.
+Whichever ever type of equipment you select, be sure to follow all safety guidelines to prevent an accident.